about

 My name is Maria and I like to make things.
-When I am not working at my full-time job or tinkering with the press, you can either find me playing peek-a-boo with my son or sitting on the couch in front of the T.V. with my husband.
+When I am not working as a freelance graphic designer or tinkering with the press, you can either find me playing legos with my two young sons or sitting on the couch in front of the T.V. with my husband.

 My husband Mike gets nervous everytime I utter the words, "I just bought another press."
 It usually involves some heavy lifting and clearing out our already cluttered garage.
 I have three presses and named each of them after the person that sold them to me.